jeff-makes/trih-vault/docs/implementation-plan.md

 3.  **`grouper.ts`:** Create a function `runSeriesGrouping(programmaticEpisodes)` that takes the programmatic episode map and returns `{ rawSeries: object, programmaticSeries: object }`.
 This file will contain all the logic for arc detection, part parsing, and series-level aggregation.
 ```

-Step 3 — Create Pipeline Orchestrators (Local & Vercel)
+Step 3 — Create Pipeline Orchestrators (Local & CI)
 Goal: Create the entry points that will call the modular pipeline functions.
-One for local development (using the filesystem) and one for Vercel (using Vercel Blob).
+One for local development (using the filesystem) and one for GitHub Actions (running inside the repo workspace).
 Prompt for AI:
 ```code
 Now, create the two main entry points for the pipeline: